TatuE/Trust_to_Blockchain/h6_Upside_Down_Iceberg.md

 - The global passive adversaries aim is typically to observe both ends of the encrypted communication (initiator and the responder) to confirm traffic between two parties.

-- The possible adversary can employ multiple ways to try and compromise the network, these can include compromising routers or private keys, denying service (DoD) from trusted servers, with the aim to divert traffic to compromised servers, attacking nodes to decrease the networks readability.
+- The possible adversary can employ multiple ways to try and compromise the network, these can include compromising routers or private keys, denying service (DoS) from trusted servers, with the aim to divert traffic to compromised servers, attacking nodes to decrease the networks readability.

 ### Karunanayake, Ahmed, Malaney, Islam and Jha 2021: De-anonymisation attacks on tor: A survey